 The fu symbol represents good luck, good fortune, and prosperity in the year ahead.

-It’s traditional at the Lunar New Year to add a fu symbol by your door and to hang it upside down.
+It’s traditional at the Lunar New Year to add a fu symbol by your door.

 Point the way to wealth where to go.